Skip to main content

 XML representation

-A business rule task with a called decision:
+A business rule task with a called decision that does not specify the binding type (latest is used implicitly):

 <bpmn:businessRuleTask id="determine-box-size" name="Determine shipping box size">